Excerpt from Finding Center Stage

 Richard heard Jake’s request distantly as he listened to the rich sound of the guitar stretching out into the hall that would soon be filled with the faceless faces he’d come to know as a child performer.

-“Sorry,” Richard said, played an E chord and then another chord and another in a progression he hadn’t anticipated.
-Midway through the third measure he found it impossible to stop.
-He was drawn away from this stage and thrust back to standing on stage behind his mother as the cute curiosity of her show.
-He could hear and play nothing other than his mother’s song, the one she hummed in her hospital bed as she lay “actively dying,” as the attending nurse said.
-Despite the tubes snaking oxygen up her nose, her face was ashen and her arms were strangely withered, varicose and gray.
+“Sorry,” Richard said, played an E chord and then another chord and another in a progression his fingers simply fell into.
+Midway through the third measure, he found it impossible to stop.
+He was drawn away from this stage and thrust back to standing on stage behind Emily as the silent partner in her show.
+He could hear and play nothing other than Em’s song, the one she hummed on her hospital bed as she lay “actively dying,” as the attending nurse said.
+Despite the tubes snaking oxygen up her nose, her face was ashen and her arms were varicose and gray.
 Her eyes still held all the fire of her youth.
 And so, as he sat next to her in her hospital bed, he looked nowhere but into those eyes as she hummed.
-Never trained, she had a beautiful voice, he thought, even in this last moment when the light was going out.
+Never trained, she had a beautiful voice, even in this last moment when the light was going out.

 She coughed.
-He moved to grab the call button for the nurse but her frail hand grabbed his forearm.
+He moved to grab the call button for the nurse but her weak hand grabbed his forearm.

 “No,” she said.